stanley-gu/qual/proposal.md

 #### Establish ACDC Mouse Model

-CD73 -/- mice will be purchased from purchased from The Jackson Laboratory (<http://jaxmice.jax.org/strain/018986.html>) and housed until 6 months of age.
+CD73 -/- mice will be purchased from The Jackson Laboratory (<http://jaxmice.jax.org/strain/018986.html>) and housed until 6 months of age.
 To detect signs of arterial calcification, the mice will be imaged using high resolution computed tomography scans [@Jorgensen1998] to detect presence of